nellarro/challenges/server-config/README.md

 ### The task(s)

+This task is less about figuring out a specific application and more about configuring the server around an application.

+That being said, you have your choice of 2 applications that do the same thing: one written in php using composer.json, and another written in node.js with a package.json.

+They both follow standard best practices in terms of being a 12-factor application.

+### For both applications

+* nginx installed and configured
+* mysql installed and secured
+* elasticsearch installed and running

+The server should be available via challenge.local on your machine.
+Vagrant adds it into the host file

+#### For the php app:
 Your submission should demonstrate best practices in regards to building and deploying a standard php nginx appliation, installing some packages, and starting the application up.

 The application has a few requirements